List of Republic of Ireland international footballers

 Under new manager Mick McCarthy, Ireland missed out on the next two major tournaments, losing play-offs to Belgium and Turkey.
 Ireland took on Portugal and the Netherlands in 2002 FIFA World Cup qualification and ended the group in second place.
 Ireland then qualified for the World Cup by winning a play-off with Iran.
 Despite the loss of captain Roy Keane due to an infamous public spat in Saipan, the team progressed to the second round.
 After the match was drawn, Ireland lost 3–2 in a penalty shootout against Spain.
 After a poor start to qualifying for UEFA Euro 2004, McCarthy was replaced by Brian Kerr.
 He was unable to guide the side to Euro 2004 or the 2006 FIFA World Cup and was sacked in October 2005.
 Kerr was replaced by Steve Staunton in January 2006, but the team failed to qualify for UEFA Euro 2008 and Staunton lost the position in October 2007.

 Veteran Italian coach Giovanni Trapattoni was appointed manager in February 2008.
 Trapattoni went through all ten first round 2010 FIFA World Cup qualifying games unbeaten, winning four of the ten games.
 Ireland lost out on a place in the World Cup after a controversial loss to France in the play-offs.
 In their Euro 2012 qualifying group Ireland finished second and qualified by winning a play-off against Estonia.
 Ireland lost all three matches at Euro 2012, against Croatia, Spain and Italy.
+They next qualified for a major tournament at UEFA Euro 2016 under manager Martin O'Neill, drawing with Sweden and losing to Belgium before beating Italy to qualify for the Round of 16, where they took an early lead against hosts France were eliminated 2–1.

+With the Good Friday agreement of 1998 confirming that citizens of Northern Ireland could self-identify as British, Irish or both, a small number of players from that territory have been selected for the FAI team; however, the vast majority of players born outside the Republic of Ireland have been recruited from the large Irish diaspora in Great Britain.